The following sections show you how to use the Xamarin SDK to customize your instrumentation.

 You can also set one of the severity levels below for an issue.
 With the severity level, you can filter errors in the Code Issues Dashboard or Code Issues Analyze.

-The example below uses the API to report possible exceptions and setting the severity level to
+The example below uses the API to report possible exceptions and sets the severity level to

 ErrorSeverityLevel.CRITICAL (critical) when writing to a file